- Anterior approach (Henry)

 The arterial branches arising from the lateral side of the radial artery are identified by slipping a finger underneath them, lateral to the artery.
 These are largely the recurrent branches and those to the “mobile wad”.

-These branches should be ligated in order to retract the artery medially.
+These branches should be ligated to retract the artery medially.

 The superficial radial nerve runs under the brachioradialis muscle on the lateral aspect of the radial artery and should be retracted laterally.